helpscout/hsds-react/docs/contributing/testing.md

 You can open the `index.html` in your browser to view the full report.

-Since Aug 31, 2017, Blue has maintained [**100% code coverage**](https://coveralls.io/github/helpscout/blue?branch=master) for tests.
-Because Blue is a component library (rather than an App), it's testing coverage is stricter.
+Since Aug 31, 2017, HSDS has maintained [**100% code coverage**](https://coveralls.io/github/helpscout/blue?branch=master) for tests.
+Because HSDS is a component library (rather than an App), it's testing coverage is stricter.
 Everything must be tested.
 There are no exceptions...
 Except...

 ## Exceptions